In Ukraine you must be serious. It’s a serious country and colors are not serious.

 If you don’t know how to dress, it immediately sends out a signal you’re not dynamic.
 Your appearance is the easiest and fastest way to communicate a message to others as to whether or not you’re worth spending time with.
 If you want to transform your wardrobe, sites like zizio.com are your bestfriend.

 Humans make social judgments about others subconsciously.
 While it’s tempting to say your clothes and appearance shouldn’t matter because it’s a superficial judgement, the reality is, we all judge each other based on appearance.
+Your smile is a big portion of your appearance.
+I had DaytonaBeach dental implants done to achieve a better smile.

 It’s important to remember this happens subconsciously.
 Women aren’t into your clothes per se.
 They’re into what they convey about your personality.
 The way you dress conveys your lifestyle, profession, passion and character traits.
 Everything you put on is a billboard advertising to women who you are as a person.
 This is why it’s crucial to send the right signals through the way you dress, and why this isn’t about superficiality.